CHAPTER 1

 She’d already seen enough death.

-Staff Sergeant Davies had his M4A1 rifle centered on a tall, bearded man whose black eyes burned with defiance.
+Staff Sergeant Davies had his M4A1 rifle centered on a tall, bearded man, whose black eyes burned with defiance.

 “Nobody fucking move,” Zoe commanded.
 “Davies!
 What happened?”

-He moved his aim point as another fighter arrived.
-"They drew down instead.
-You showed up just after."
-His knuckles shifted around the rifle grip.
-"Major, you're in the line of fire."
+“Weapons crates, ma’am.
+Intel suggests the Taliban’s been hiding their weapons in local towns.
+Hayes spotted them loading a truck, asked them to open up.”
+He adjusted his aim point to a new local rounding the corner.
+“They drew down instead.
+You showed up just after.”
+His hold shifted around the rifle grip.
+“Major, you’re in the line of fire.”

-"Spit it out, Adler."
+“Spit it out, Adler,” Zoe said.

 “Evans isn’t here.
 I am.”
 Zoe glared at the circling drone.
 “And tell him to get that fucking UAV out of here.”

-What Colonel Evans didn't understand with his two weeks of in-country experience and West Point pedigree, was that these villages were always an operational nightmare.
+What Colonel Evans didn’t understand, with his two weeks of in-country experience and West Point pedigree, was that these villages were always an operational nightmare.
 It was easy to give orders from an air-conditioned tent while sipping hot coffee.
+To the staff in the command center, this was just another episode of predator porn for their collection.

 PFC Adler keyed his radio.
 “Request Recon pull back.”

 Zoe studied the two lines of armed men.
-Her Marines held their positions.
+Her marines held their positions.
 The Afghans gripped their ancient rifles.
 The man with the beard approached her, stopping just two feet away.

-Zoe stood exposed.
-The thin uniform offered no protection.
 A whiff of air cooled her sweaty back as she stepped forward, hands visible and empty.
 Just a woman gambling everything on faith in a country where trust got you killed.

 “PFC Adler, I have this.”